LexRiver/dome/README.md

 ```

 to navigate to another route without page reload use `DomeRouter.navigate('/url')`.
-Here is example of `Link` component:
+Here is an example of `Link` component:

 ```tsx
 interface Attrs{